 On 11/1/1913, the Call reported that "The bodies of thousands of Chinese will be disinterred throughout the state for shipment to China within a few days under the direction of the Chinese Six Companies."
 On 6/20/1911, the same newspaper noted that the Six Companies had hired a lawyer to dispute San Mateo county's attempt to charge the Chinese community a $10 exhumation fee for each of 1700 Chinese bodies in a local cemetery, when the State Board of Health was already charging a similar $10 fee.

-In later years, more operational responsibility may have been delegated to the Amalgamated Exhumation Board.
+In and after 1937, more operational responsibility may have been delegated to the Amalgamated Exhumation Board.
 The document illustrated above shows that the Board was well-versed in Canadian law and customs, which must have made exhumations easier to arrange.

 1938 application written by the Canada Oversea Chinese Amalgamated Exhumation Board, Victoria, BC .
 University of British Columbia Library Archives.